QubesOS/qubes-doc/user/templates/windows/qubes-windows-tools-4-0.rst

-Ö , set memory as appropriate, and install Windows OS (or other OS) into this template the same way as you would install it into a normal HVM ñ please see instructions on :doc:`this page </user/advanced-topics/standalones-and-hvms>`.
+‚Ä¶ , set memory as appropriate, and install Windows OS (or other OS) into this template the same way as you would install it into a normal HVM ‚Äì please see instructions on :doc:`this page </user/advanced-topics/standalones-and-hvms>`.

 If you use this Template as it is, then any HVMs that use it will effectively be DisposableVMs - the User directory will be wiped when the HVN is closed down.

 If you want to retain the User directory between reboots, then it would make sense to store the ``C:\Users`` directory on the 2nd disk which is automatically exposed by Qubes to all HVMs.
-This 2nd disk is backed by the ``private.img`` file in the AppVMsí and is not reset upon AppVMs reboot, so the userís directories and profiles would survive the AppVMs reboot, unlike the ìrootî filesystem which will be reverted to the ìgolden imageî from the Template VM automatically.
+This 2nd disk is backed by the ``private.img`` file in the AppVMs‚Äô and is not reset upon AppVMs reboot, so the user‚Äôs directories and profiles would survive the AppVMs reboot, unlike the ‚Äúroot‚Äù filesystem which will be reverted to the ‚Äúgolden image‚Äù from the Template VM automatically.
 To facilitate such separation of user profiles, Qubes Windows Tools provide an option to automatically move ``C:\Users`` directory to the 2nd disk backed by ``private.img``.
-Itís a selectable feature of the installer, enabled by default, but working only for Windows 7.
+It‚Äôs a selectable feature of the installer, enabled by default, but working only for Windows 7.
 If that feature is selected during installation, completion of the process requires two reboots:

 - The private disk is initialized and formatted on the first reboot after tools installation.
-It canít be done **during** the installation because Xen mass storage drivers are not yet active.
+It can‚Äôt be done **during** the installation because Xen mass storage drivers are not yet active.

 - User profiles are moved to the private disk on the next reboot after the private disk is initialized.
-Reboot is required because the ìmover utilityî runs very early in the boot process so OS canít yet lock any files in there.
-This can take some time depending on the profilesí size and because the GUI agent is not yet active dom0/Qubes Manager may complain that the AppVM failed to boot.
-Thatís a false alarm (you can increase AppVMís default boot timeout using ``qvm-prefs``), the VM should appear ìgreenî in Qubes Manager shortly after.
+Reboot is required because the ‚Äúmover utility‚Äù runs very early in the boot process so OS can‚Äôt yet lock any files in there.
+This can take some time depending on the profiles‚Äô size and because the GUI agent is not yet active dom0/Qubes Manager may complain that the AppVM failed to boot.
+That‚Äôs a false alarm (you can increase AppVM‚Äôs default boot timeout using ``qvm-prefs``), the VM should appear ‚Äúgreen‚Äù in Qubes Manager shortly after.